raphico/http-server-c/README.md

 └── include/                     # Header files for modularity, type definitions, and forward declarations
 ```

-## Try the Challenge Yourself
+## Attribution

-This project was built as part of the [Codecrafters "Build Your Own HTTP Server" Challenge](https://app.codecrafters.io/r/zealous-guineapig-988263).
-Use my link to get **7 days free** if you want to take the challenge and build your own server from scratch.
+This project was built as part of the [Codecrafters "Build Your Own HTTP Server" Challenge](https://app.codecrafters.io/courses/http-server/overview).